 No new content is coming to the game with this patch but instead, it's only targeting persistent problems with how the game runs for players.

-Apex Legends tends to not have weekly updates like Fortnite does so players usually have to rely on Respawn to provide smaller and more sporadic updates.
+- Read More: Fortnite does so players usually have to rely on Respawn to provide smaller and more sporadic updates.

 Today's patch certainly isn't the biggest in the world but it does cover a lot of important issues that players across all platforms will appreciate as it makes the game better for everyone.